breatheco-de/content/src/content/lesson/working-with-functions.md

 + **Every function must have a purpose** (a goal) (like our function “multiply”).
 The function's purpose is to calculate the multiplication between two given numbers.
 + **It must have a unique name.** In this particular case, our function is called “multiply”, which is a great name because you know exactly what the function is about, it's explicit.
 + **It must return something.** By default, in javascript all functions return “undefined” but you should override and always return something useful.
 In this example, we want to return the result of a & b multiplication.
-+ **Functions may have parameters.** A “parameter” is a variable that the function may receive at the beginning of its code (like a & b in our example).
++ **Functions may have parameters.** A “parameter” is a variable that the function may receive at the beginning of it's code (like a & b in our example).

 The whole idea is to have a library of hundreds of functions and use them as you please, you declare all your functions, and later you start using and re-using them all the time.